 Those aren’t wholly without basis; the West hasn’t shown much inclination up until now to die to destroy the Islamic State, nor is its track record in Iraq, where the American deployed a great deal of power, all that great.
 But sufficient provocation, as Paris was, will now drive NATO to the battlefield: the question is whether or not it will use its power wisely to avoid a repeat of the Iraq quagmire.

 And what a question that is

 France is using a lot of the same language as the United States did post 9/11 which isn’t heartening for NATO strategy.
 That being said, NATO has learned a great deal about war over the past fifteen years.
 Nationbuilding is a waste of power; NATO won’t try it again, as it did in Afghanistan and as the United States tried in Iraq.

 What will it try?
 That remains to be seen.

-This story originally appeared at Geopolitics Made Super, November 16, 2015.
+This story first appeared at Geopolitics Made Super, November 16, 2015.